haskellfoundation/haskellfoundation.github.io/events/2023-ghc-development-workshop.markdown

  * Refillable water bottle
  * Working account on [gitlab.haskell.org](https://gitlab.haskell.org)
  * Checked out and built a recent GHC from source
+ * Checked out and built the JavaScript backend from source

 ### Program